 - Karawatha Forest

 Brisbane is the most biologically diverse capital city in Australia, supporting thousands of plant and animal species.
 The Bushland Acquisition program has secured land that:

 - supports rare and endangered ecosystems, plants and animals

-- contains unique habitats that are poorly represented within existing natural areas
+- contains unique habitats poorly represented within existing natural areas

 - provides linkages within ecological corridors